2021 International Education Award Winners

 Learn more about The Sheth Family Foundation’s endowment at Georgia State University

-Home Country: Bolivia
+Home Country: Kenya

 Learn more about the Sheth International Alumni Award for Exceptional Achievement